-When you are aware that someone is being harassed, please offer assistance to the target of the harassment.
+If you notice that someone is being harassed, please offer assistance to the target of the harassment.

-- If you witness disagreeable behavior, please caution the perpetrator about their conduct. - O If necessary, please act as a witness. - Please listen to what the target of the harassment has to say and be supportive don't place the blame on them. - Please encourage the target of the harassment to visit the university Counseling Service - offer to accompany them.
+- If you witness disagreeable behavior, please caution the perpetrator about their conduct. - O If necessary, please act as a witness. - Please listen to what the target of the harassment has to say and be supportive -don't place the blame on them. - Please encourage the target of the harassment to visit the university counseling service, and offer to accompany them.

 Due to the very nature of harassment, it is difficult for targets of harassment to come forward.
-The university Counseling Service is open, not only to the targets of harassment themselves, but also to third-party witnesses of harassment.
+The university counseling service is open, not only to the targets of harassment themselves, but also to third-party witnesses of harassment.